Astrology

 Ruling planet – Venus

-Characteristics: Marriage, socializing, public relations, diplomacy, agreements, contracts, legal matters and the law.
+Characteristics: Marriage, socializing, public relations, diplomacy, agreements, contracts, legal matters, and the law.

 Opportunities: Cultivating deep and meaningful connections – Enhancing your partnership skills